gammu/gammu/docs/manual/smsd/inject.rst

     Configuration file to use, default is /etc/gammu-smsdrc, on Windows there is no default and configuration file path has to be always specified.

-For description of message types and their parameters, please check :manpage:`gammu(1)`.
-The options are identical to ones you can use for gammu sendsms.
+For description of message types and their parameters, please check documentation for :option:`gammu savesms`.

 Examples
 --------